Adrian Voce, UK

 Jan Van Gils, Belgium

-Jan was director of the Centre for Childhood & Society in Ghent for 25 years, until his retirement in 2010 and is the author of many influential papers on social pedagogy and children’s rights.
+Jan was director of the Centre for Childhood & Society in Ghent for 25 years, until his retirement in 2010.
+He is the author of many influential papers on social pedagogy and children’s rights.
 He is a recognised world authority on children’s participation in the planning and governance of their environments, and was for many years chair of the International Council for Children’s Play.

 On his retirement in 2016, Jan was made honorary life-president of the network.